Why UK Payment Provider Migrations Are Challenging

 Timing Considerations

-Schedule migrations during low-traffic periods and avoid peak business seasons, holidays or major promotional events to minimise impact.
+Schedule payment technology upgrades during low-traffic periods and avoid peak business seasons, holidays or major promotional events to minimise impact on payment system uptime.

 Stakeholder Communication